 Originally Published: September 25, 2009 - Last Updated / Reviewed On: June 12, 2015

-My husband and I have been trying to conceive for 2 months now with no success.
+My husband and I have been trying to conceive for two months now with no success.
 I'm 34 and he is 35.
 I have bought early ovulation tests and everything.
 My question to you is that it seems that my cervical fluid is never "egg white" slippery until a few days before my period.
 So what are some other symptoms that I need to pay attention to?
 I have been pregnant before but I terminated it.
-I was 23-years-old when I did.
+I was 23 years old when I did.
 Could this be a reason why I'm not getting pregnant?